skorfmann/skorfmann.github.io/resume.md

 In 2014, we were onboarding more Ruby developers and I became the Ruby dev-lead.
 Besides from that, I had the chance to spend a significant amount of time in research on Docker and its ecosystem, with the goal to build an internal Platform as a Service (PaaS).

 The entire team was fully distributed across Australia, Asia and Europe.
-While I was travelling in Australia and Asia at the beginning, I temporarily settled down in Ho-Chi-Minh City, Vietnam for about year.
+While I was travelling in Australia and Asia at the beginning, I temporarily settled down in Ho-Chi-Minh City, Vietnam for about a year.

 Achievements included: